Experienced Drug/Narcotic/Controlled Substance Lawyer in Denver & Lakewood, Colorado

 How Can I Fight Drug Charges?

-Calling an experienced Colorado drug crime attorney offers you your best chance at successfully fighting the charges you are up against.
+Calling an experienced Colorado criminal attorney offers you your best chance at successfully fighting the charges you are up against.
 Your attorney can help inform you of the aforementioned rights, as well as protect them and ensure the police are not infringing upon them.
 Further, they can help in building a strong defense for you.

 There are a number of possible defenses to drug charges in Colorado.
 These include proving that you never actually had control over the drugs, that law enforcement conducted an illegal search, or that you were entrapped by the authorities, among other things.
-Your defense attorney can help you select the best defense for your unique case.
+Your ctiminal defense attorney can help you select the best defense for your unique case.

 Can I Have My Drug Possession Arrest Record Expunged in Colorado?